wp-plugins/bg-biblie-references/readme.txt

 == Notes for Translators ==

-You can translate this plugin using POT-file with program PoEdit (http://www.poedit.net/).
+You can translate this plugin using POT-file in languages folder with program PoEdit (http://www.poedit.net/).
 More in detail about translation WordPress plugins, see "Translating WordPress" (http://codex.wordpress.org/Translating_WordPress).

 Note on the translation abbreviations of the books of the Bible: